 The gradebook scrolls to the right -- far to the right.
 Student names remain visible in the left column.
 You can scroll by swiping, by arrow keys, or by the slider -- a little gray bar at the bottom of the gradebook.

 On a computer, if you hover over any grade, a popup identifies the student and the item.
 This popup tells you just what grade you are looking at, even when student names and quiz names are far away.

 Because some categories contain a large number of grades, Newsroom 101 displays the average of all grades in a category first.
 That way, you can quickly see a student's average in a category, without having to scroll to the end.
 Such averages are rarely as useful as the total count of quizzes completed, as shown in Column 1.

 Click to enlarge image.
 Use browser's back button to return.

 Along the top of the gradebook you will see labels for each section of grades -- AP, Grammar, Punctuation, etc.

 To the right of each label is a small box with a minus-sign in it.
 Click that and the corresponding group of grade columns will be hidden.
 Click again and they will reappear.

-This function is helpful if you need to look at grades to the far right of the gradebook.
+This function is helpful if you need to hide seom grades so you can look at the grades to the far right of the gradebook.